samnoh/UoA_JWPlayer/README.md

 1. Go to https://tampermonkey.net
 2. Install it
 3. Manually copy the codes, create new script and then paste.
-4. OR just click 'RAW' button (recommended, since you can also get updates later)
+4. OR just click 'RAW' button and add scripts (recommended, since you can also get updates later)
 5. Happy Study :smile: